-Join Jess Chadwick for an in-depth discussion in this video Use identity services to allow users to log in to your site, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Use identity services to allow users to log in to your site, part of Learning ASP.NET Core MVC.

 - [Instructor] Now that users are able…to create accounts on our site, let's implement…a login page to allow those users to login.…Just like before, I'll be copying a premade model and view…from the exercise files to get us started.…First, there's the model,…which I've called Login View Model,…and put it in the Models Account folder.…If this looks a lot like the register view model…from the previous videos, that's because I just copied…that register view model and I changed its name.…Here's a hint, I did the same thing…with the view I'm about to show you as well.…